 With an alumni base of nearly 10,000 members, the School of Journalism & Mass Communication is in a unique position to provide professional assistance to students.
 One of the ways the school helps students connect with alumni is through a mentoring program sponsored by the SJMC Alumni Society.
-For the last two decades, the SJMC alumni board has made hundreds of mentoring matches, connecting SJMC juniors and seniors with professionals willing to share their experiences.
+For the last three decades, the SJMC alumni board has made hundreds of mentoring matches, connecting SJMC juniors and seniors with professionals willing to share their experiences.

 Students first attend a mandatory information meeting and fill out an online application.
 After reviewing students’ interests and expectations, members of the Alumni Society Board start making matches.